 Career Killing Move #1: Office Affairs

 Bullying as adults is rampant and ever present in the work force.
-When you become “that chick that bones her way through departments” things are bound to get uncomfortable.
+When you become ‘that chick that bones her way through departments’ things are bound to get uncomfortable.
 Say things go south with your love interest but you still have to see them daily…hello torture.
-Sure an office romance can add a little sexy to your life but PLEASE get it elsewhere because in the end it really isn’t worth it.
+Sure an office romance can add a little sexy to your life but please get it elsewhere.
+In the end, it really isn’t worth it.

-Too often as women we let things roll off our shoulders or “go with the flow” when really what we are doing is allowing ourselves to be taken advantage of.
-We don’t want to be the office bitch; that woman that complains about everything and so we bottle up our anger and bite our tongue.
+Too often as women, we let things roll off our shoulders or ‘go with the flow’, when really what we are doing is allowing ourselves to be taken advantage of.
+We don’t want to be the office bitch or that woman that complains about everything, so we bottle up our anger and bite our tongue.
 This is a huge career killing move and I will tell you why; a person can only take so much.
 The negativity will be noticed soon and it’s not productive.

 Career Killing Move #3: Push Over

-I touched on this a bit in the ‘bottling it up’ section but being a push over in the work place is a career killer move way too many women make.
-You know the one, doing all the work and never asking for any credit; putting in extra hours but never getting paid for them, and carrying teams but sharing the glory.
+I touched on this a bit in the ‘bottling it up’ section but being a push over in the work place is a career killing move way too many women make.
+You know the one person doing all the work and never asking for any credit, putting in extra hours but never getting paid for them, and carrying teams but sharing the glory.
 What exactly do you think you are gaining by doing this?
-If you are waiting for your boss to notice; they won’t.
+If you are waiting for your boss to notice, they won’t.